abbaye/WpfColorPicker/README.md

 Wpf ColorPicker is a set of customs usercontrol that can take color in your app.

-Forked from an old 2006 Microsoft sample project.
+Forked base from an old 2006 Microsoft sample project.
 I have adapted the code to be more actual and I will add somes other new colors picker from me.

 I will add localisation, new features and controls like colorpicker combobox...